ualter/flightstore/flightstore/Commands.markdown

 $ oc create secret generic jasypt-encryptor --type=Opaque --from-literal=encryptor-password=****

 # 9. Create the Application (Deployment Configuration)
+### 9.1 - Create the ConfigMap of the application.yaml
+$ oc create configmap flightstore-airplane --from-file=src/main/resources/application.yml
+### 9.2 - If not done yet!
+### Give read permissions for the ConfigMap(and other stuffs) to the ServiceAcccount - in order that the Pod can access/read de the ConfigMaps
+$ oc create role namespacereader --verb=get,list,watch --resource=configmaps,pods,services,endpoints,secrets -n myproject
+$ oc create rolebinding namespace-reader-binding --role=namespacereader --serviceaccount=myproject:default --namespace=myproject
+### 9.3 And then, deploy it...
 $ oc create -f openshift-deployment-configuration.yaml

 # 10. (Wait for the Pod to get up and running and then...)
 Create the Service for the Pods (Port 80)